specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/activate-pcore-license/README.md

 curl https://raw.githubusercontent.com/anosov1960/sql-server-samples/master/samples/manage/azure-arc-enabled-sql-server/activate-pcore-license/activate-pcore-license.md -o activate-pcore-license.ps1
 ```
 2. [Create a new automation account](https://ms.portal.azure.com/#create/Microsoft.AutomationAccount)  or open an existing one.
 1. Select *Run as accounts* in the **Account Settings** group, open the automatically created *Azure Run As Account* and note or copy the Display Name property.
-You must add this user to all the target subscriptions with at least a *Reader* access role.
-To collect the Unregistered vCores, the user must be at least a *Contributor*.
-See [Role assignment portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) for the instructions about role assignments.
-1. Select *Credentials* in the **Shared resources** group and create a credential object with the database username and password.
-The script will use these to connect to the specified database to save the license utilization data.
-1. Select *Modules* in the **Shared resources** group and make sure your automation account have the following PowerShell modules installed.
-If not, add them from the Gallery.
-    - Az.Accounts
-    - Az.Resources
 1. Select *Runbooks* in the **Process automation** group and click on *Import a runbook*, select the file you downloaded in Step 1 and click **Create**.
 1. When import is completed, click the *Publish* button.
 1. From the runbook blade, click on the *Link to schedule* button and select an existing schedule or create a new one with the desired frequency of runs and the expiration time.